 Code Breakdown

-- I have created a Sub Procedure Using_Cell_Reference.
-Then I used the dim statement to define a variable Round_2_Decimal as Double.
+- Created a Sub Procedure Using_Cell_Reference.
+Used the dim statement to define a variable Round_2_Decimal as Double.

 - Round_2_Decimal will hold the rounded value of the number in the B4 cell upto 2 decimal places.

-- Then I inserted a MsgBox which will show me the rounded number.
+- Inserted a MsgBox which will show me the rounded number.

 - Press F5 to run the code.
 Excel will return the output.